ProjectNebulus/ProjectNebulus/.github/CONTRIBUTING.md

 ### The workflow

-#### Main branch
+#### Stable branch

 Branch that is being deployed, only merge branches with this.
-The only branches that can be merged directly with main are either hotfixes, or the development branch (as follow) for a new release.
+The only branches that can be merged directly with main are either `hotfixes`, or `release branches` for a new release.

-#### __Development branch__
+#### Alpha Branch

-The only branch that is never deleted.
-This is for development and it only gets merged with the main branch once all the features are in it, tested, and ready for deployment.
+1 of 2 branches that are never deleted.
+This is for alpha development and releases for this branch are merged into beta.
+A release branch is created out of the alpha branch once all the features are in it are tested a bit and have few bugs.

+#### Beta Branch

+1 of 2 branches that are never deleted.
+This is for beta development and releases for this branch are merged into stable.
+A release branch is created out of the beta branch once all the features are thoroughly tested and have almost no bugs.

+#### Release Branches
+A branch used for merging releases from `alpha` or `beta` into `beta` or `stable`.
+These should always be prefixed with `release-` and should be be an exact copy of one of the development branches when created.
+To merge these into `stable`/`beta` create a pull request (which we will review), and once merged a GitHub release will be created.
+Release branches made from `alpha` merge into `beta` and `beta` into `stable`

 #### Feature Branches

-Branched off the development branches.
+Branched off the alpha branch.
 Let's say I want to implement another kind of Oath.
-I branch it off development, commit over the course of a few weeks, and then merge it back with the development branch.
+I branch it off alpha, commit over the course of a few weeks, and then merge it back with the development branch.
 These should be named with the prefix `feat-`

 #### Hotfix Branches

 Branches that can be branched directly off the main branch or can be branched off the development branch.
 If it's off the main branch, it means that there’s a bug after deployment that we did not catch in testing.
 It's off development, it's just a generic bug that may need to be fixed immediately for future development of the project.
-These should be named with the prefix `hotfix-`
+These should be named with the prefix `hotfix-`.
+These hotfix branches should always be merged to the branches under the branch it is branched off of.
+For example, if a hotfix branch is branched off of `stable`, it should be merged into `stable`, `beta`, and `alpha`

 ### Essential Git commands